 There’s nothing worse than coming home after a hard day’s work to find out your central heating system’s packed up!
+Time to check out Boiler Maintenance.
 Losing your heating and hot water supply is not only massively inconvenient, but can also be distressful and dangerous if you’re elderly, have young children, or are suffering from illness.
 We’ve compiled a list of tips to help you maintain your boiler to ensure you can rely on it when it matters the most.

 Boilers can be expensive to repair and even more expensive to replace, so we advise booking a service once a year with a Gas Safe Registered Heating Engineer.
 The engineer will clean and check all of the parts to ensure peak performance, maximum efficiency and that it’s safe to use.
 We recommend booking a service in September/October so that you can rely on your boiler during the winter months.
 As with all maintenance, it’s much cheaper to catch a problem early than to wait until it deteriorates further or becomes hazardous.